 My passion within the field of public history is public interpretation.
 I began my career in public history at Ferry Farm, George Washington's boyhood home, which is a developing historic site with a focus in public archaeology.
 Directly interacting with the public is very important to me and I have worked as an interpretive guide for over ten years.
 While completing my MA in art history with concentrations in architectural history and museum studies I began working at the Virginia Historical Society in Richmond (VHS).
 At the VHS I worked with the museum collection eventually working my way up to assistant registrar.
 When I began the PhD program at American University my intention was to seek a higher-level curatorial and museum administrative positions.
-Presently I am a PhD candidate at AU and work as an historian for a cultural resources management firm in D.C.
+While pursuing her PhD Stephanie worked as a historian for a cultural resources management firm in D.C.
 She is now the Director of the Archives for the Archdiocese of Washington.

 Mattea V. Sanders